Friday, 24 March 2023

 Christmas Jumper Day

-The children looked fantabulous today in their Christmas Jumpers today and we have raised money that will continue to sponsor Thoko and her local community in Malawi.
-We thought you might like to hear what Thoko wrote in her most recent letter to us.
-She writes:
+The children looked fantabulous in their Christmas Jumpers and we have raised enough money to continue to sponsor Thoko and her local community in Malawi.

 On to our learning for next week, we will be: